MahdiAhmadiKamal/PyLearn7-Data-Science/PyLearn7-Assignment37/readme.md

 ## Python
-This program is written using [Python](https://www.python.org/) language and [OpenCV](https://opencv.org/), whick is a library of programming functions for real-time computer vision, image processing, and machine learning.
+Some of the programs are written using [Python](https://www.python.org/) language and [OpenCV](https://opencv.org/), whick is a library of programming functions for real-time computer vision, image processing, and machine learning.

 <img src="opencv.webp" width="262.5" height="124.75">